kartweb/nl2sparql-thesis/README.md

 The generated prompt is saved to: experiments/results/generated_prompt.txt

+See the improved and revised prompt template containing two templates (zero-shot and few-shot) ready to use in: data/revised_prompt_nl_sparql.pdf
 ### 📊 Eval Score

 Evaluates generated SPARQL queries using **BLEU scores** across multiple experiment files.